jupyter/jupytercon2023/cfp.md

 have known when starting to use Jupyter?
 Propose a talk or poster at the JupyterCon!

-Authors submit proposals XXX
+CFP opens: October 31st, 2022
-(Anywhere on Earth) Authors receive proposal accept/decline decision XX
+CFP closes: January, 31st, 2023 (Anywhere on Earth) Authors receive proposal accept/decline decision February, 28th, 2023

-# Talks at JupyterCon 2023
+## Talks at JupyterCon 2023

-JupyterCon talks are 30 minutes long.
+JupyterCon talks are 25 to 30 minutes long.
 Talks are organized into the following tracks:

 - **Community: tools and practices** Talks that address the community tooling and best practices in the Jupyter ecosystem.
 Community tools include